microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 A heading is a section title, which means that often (but not always!) each section will have a heading.
 There are 6 levels of headings that you can use (named `<h1>` through `<h6>`), allowing you to indicate sections and subsections.

-Let's look at this page for examples.
+Let's look at this page, for example.
 At the top of the page, you see "Common Body Tags" in large and bold letters.
-This is an `<h1>` tag, written as `<h1>Common Body Tags</h1>` and is the main heading for the whole page.
+This is an `<h1>` tag, written as `<h1>Common Body Tags</h1>` and is the main heading for the page.

 ## Paragraphs